skyybrew/project-emu/docs/Dolphin-emu.md

 ## The following is a guide to install dolphin emulator.

-!> Never use illegal pirated games.
+!> Never use illegal/pirated games.
 Always use ones you dumped.

 ?> Visit the [utilities page](/utilites) for downloads of useful software you may need.